framework-one/fw1-clj/README.md

 * `:password` - specify a password for the application reload URL flag, default `"secret"` - see also `:reload`.
 * `:reload` - specify an `rc` key for the application reload URL flag, default `:reload` - see also `:password`.
 * `:reload-application-on-every-request` - boolean, whether to reload controller, view and layout components on every request (intended for development of applications).
 * `:render-types` - an optional map of data types to replace or augment the built-in data rendering.
-For each data type (keyword), the value is a map of `:type` (the `Content-Type` to return) and `:body` processing function.
-Each function takes two arguments: the FW/1 configuration and the data to render.
-By default, the `:html`, `:raw-json`, and `:text` data types have a `:body` function that just returns the `data` argument as-is.
+See **Rendering Data** above for more details.
 * `:routes` - a vector of hash maps, specifying route patterns and what to map them to (full documentation coming in due course).
 * `:selmer-tags` - you can specify a map that is passed to the Selmer parser to override what characters are used to identify tags, filters
 * `:suffix` - the file extension used for views and layouts.
 Default is `"html"`.